 Where to book your overwater villa in the Philippines

 Have you made your choice?
 Then it’s time to secure that reservation.
-Two booking platforms work particularly well in the Philippines: Booking and Agoda.
+Two booking platforms are especially useful in the Philippines: Booking and Agoda.

-We prefer the former because it’s more intuitive and we know firsthand that they have solid customer support if anything comes up.
+We prefer Booking because it’s more user-friendly, and we know from firsthand experience that its customer support is excellent if anything comes up.
 Even so, we recommend checking the dates for your overwater villa on both sites to see which offers the best price.

 If you feel more comfortable being able to modify or cancel your reservation—perhaps because you prefer to play it by ear—the good news is that both Booking and Agoda usually offer free cancellation.
-Typically, this must be done at least 48 hours before arrival, but pay close attention to the fine print as this depends directly on the specific hotel.
+Typically, this must be done at least 48 hours before arrival, but pay close attention to the fine print, as this depends entirely on the specific hotel.

 As for how far in advance to book, it’s crucial that you reserve at least one or two months before your trip.
 This is essential if you plan to travel during Easter, Christmas, or Chinese New Year.
-Although these are exclusive accommodations, since there are very few rooms of this type, they can sell out fast.
+Although these are exclusive accommodations, since there are only a handful of rooms like these, they can sell out fast.

 Map of resorts with overwater bungalows in the Philippines

-Here you can check the map for the locations of the overwater bungalows in the Philippines we’ve mentioned.
-This way, you can easily incorporate them into your Philippines travel route.
+Below, you can check the map showing the locations of all the overwater bungalows in the Philippines we’ve mentioned.
+That way, you can easily work them into your Philippines travel route.

 Frequently asked questions